 Our Ministry Partner

 As our longest running ministry partner, Mustard Seeds & Mountains strives to be the hands and feet of Jesus in McDowell County, West Virginia.
-For decades they've served the region by helping individuals build skills, self-worth, and experience God's love.
+For decades they've served the region by helping individuals develop skills, gain self-worth, and experience God's love.

 Who Should Participate

-This trip is best suited for students who have some cross-cultural ministry experience, some exposure to poverty, but not advanced experience.
-This trip will take students to the next step in following God's biblical call to engage in life-giving and dignifying relationships with people in poverty.
+This trip is best suited for students who have some cross-cultural ministry experience and some exposure to poverty, but not necessarily advanced experience.
+Expect the next level in following God's biblical call to engage in life-giving and dignifying relationships with people in poverty.

 Questions?
 Contact Matt Runion at firstname.lastname@example.org.